-As mentioned above, there are vast quantities of supply chain technology, and naturally each of them has its own advantages towards everything from manufacturing operations to product delivery .
+As mentioned above, there are vast quantities of supply chain technology, and naturally each of them has its own advantages towards everything from manufacturing operations to product delivery.
 With that in mind, here is a more holistic overview of the benefits that supply chain technology can bring when working together in the supply chain network.

 Accessible information and data

 The sheer amount of data in your average supply chain is staggering.
 Good supply technology can improve data quality, helping to streamline the data into what’s important, and presenting it in an accessible way.
-Analysts can then use supply chain analytics to improve the supply chain and make informed business decisions, whether that’s proposing changes to cut costs, change processes, invest in new technologies or team members, and so on.
+Analysts can then use supply chain analytics to improve the supply chain and make informed business decisions, whether that’s proposing changes to cut costs, changing processes, investing in new technologies or team members, and so on.

-Consumer grade supply chain technology can take this a step further and further improve accessibility to allow companies to make well informed decisions without needing to develop their analyst skills as much as those who do it as a profession.
+Consumer-grade supply chain technology can take this a step further and further improve accessibility to allow companies to make well-informed decisions without needing to develop their analyst skills as much as those who do it as a profession.

-Another important role supply chain technology plays in data accessibility in facilitating the sharing of data and information between different departments, companies, and technologies within the supply chain.
+Another important role supply chain technology plays in data accessibility is facilitating the sharing of data and information between different departments, companies, and technologies within the supply chain.
 One basic example of this is when software collates data on consumer buying trends, which can then be shared with forecasters so they can better predict supply and demand.
-Taking this concept a step further, forecaster could then send data to the marketing department so they can plan social media campaigns based on these predictions.
-With supply chain technologies, organisations can ensure that data can be used as effectively as possible without being locked in a silo.
+Taking this concept a step further, forecasters could then send data to the marketing department so they can plan social media campaigns based on these predictions.
+With supply chain technologies, organizations can ensure that data can be used as effectively as possible without being locked in a silo.

 Improved Order Management

 eCommerce businesses can use an Order Management System (OMS) to help manage their inventories across different channels and streamline the supply chain process from point of purchase to delivery.
-They can be a hugely powerful tool for a business who sell medium to high volumes of goods, as through an OMS a business can update inventories across a wide range of channels, learn which SKUs are selling best on each channel or region, and make informed decisions in regards to which products to push, which to scale back, and which to retire completely.
+They can be a hugely powerful tool for a business that sells medium to high volumes of goods, as through an OMS a business can update inventories across a wide range of channels, learn which SKUs are selling best on each channel or region, and make informed decisions in regards to which products to push, which to scale back, and which to retire completely.